Alfons0329/CP_Spring_2019/readme.md

 7 10
 ```

-* Thought: Traverse [n - 1, 0] where n is len of the given sequence, maintain a stack that is increasing from top(newest) to bottom(oldest).
+* Thought: Traverse $[n - 1, 0]$ where n is len of the given sequence, maintain a stack that is increasing from top(newest) to bottom(oldest).
 Once the higher elements encounterd, pop the stack until the top of stack is higher, and update the size of current stack as the final answer(see code).
     * Why it works?
-        * From [n - 1, 0] maintains the increasing stack makes result correct.
+        * From $[n - 1, 0]$ maintains the increasing stack makes result correct.
         * Use the number as large as possible to implementation the greedy algorithm (See the following example)
-* Question: Why cant we traverse [0, n - 1] (See the following example)
+* Question: Why cant we traverse $[0, n - 1]$ (See the following example)

 * Analysis:
     * Time complexity $O(N), N = len(seq)$, each insert takes $O(1)$ and pop takes $O(1)$ since each one element enters the stack and leaves the stack at most once